Welcome to Peabody College!

 Connect with fellow admitted students, ask questions of current student moderators, maybe even find a future roommate!
 The link to join is shared in your What’s Next email, or let us know if you need it!

-When you're ready to make your decision, you'll need to respond to your offer of admission.
+When you’re ready to make your decision, you’ll need to respond to your offer of admission by using the response form in your application portal.
 While we certainly are excited for you to join us at Peabody, we know the decision of where to continue your education is a challenging one.
-Whether you decide to enroll at Peabody or not, please let us know by submitting your response to your offer of admission by the deadline listed on your letter of admission.
+Whether you decide to enroll at Peabody or not, please let us know by submitting your response to your offer of admission.

 If Peabody is the place for you, then you’ll also be guided to a link to submit your $250 enrollment deposit.
 This is non-refundable and is applied toward your student account.